phamvietuc2001/Waze-Navigation-App-Project-/README.md

 Your insights will help Waze leadership optimize the company’s retention strategy, enhance user experience, and make data-driven decisions about product development.

 ### **In this project, there are a total of 6 sections included for each phase:**
-* The first is the project proposal, which is the outlined milestones that need to be completed in each phase.
+* The first is the project proposal, which is the outlined milestones that need to be completed in each phase (course 1).
-* The second one is to begin exploring the dataset by using Python.
+* The second one is to begin exploring the dataset by using Python (course 2).
-* The third is to dig deeper into the dataset by performing the Exploratory Data Analysis process and visualizations.
+* The third is to dig deeper into the dataset by performing the Exploratory Data Analysis process and visualizations (course 3).
-* The 4th is to perform A/B testing (two-sample t-test) to determine if there is a statistically significant difference in the average amount of rides between Android users and iPhone users.
+* The 4th is to perform A/B testing (two-sample t-test) to determine if there is a statistically significant difference in the average amount of rides between Android users and iPhone users (course 4).
-* The 5th is to develop a binomial logistic regression model to predict the probability of churned user rate based on the number of features.
+* The 5th is to develop a binomial logistic regression model to predict the probability of churned user rate based on the number of features (course 5).
-* The final phase is to develop the machine-learning models (Random Forest and XGBoost classifications) to predict the churn user rate and address features that have the most influence on whether or not users churn.
+* The final phase is to develop the machine-learning models (Random Forest and XGBoost classifications) to predict the churn user rate and address features that have the most influence on whether or not users churn (course 6).